 There’s no single best type of explainer video, but certain styles support some messages better than others.

 Fun animations work well for exciting and up-beat tones.
 Live action videos are great for making a connection with your audience, which is important if you’re delivering a serious message.
 Whiteboard explainer videos have the unique ability to explain intricate concepts because they can include sketches, words and numbers that speak to the topic.

 Here are some of the most popular types of explainer videos:

-Animations can be balanced with real images or video clips that support the message.
+Animated explainer videos can be balanced with real images or video clips that support the message.
 Duluth Trading Company’s commercials use this tactic to highlight the product being described in each video, like this one for the brand’s Free Swingin’ Flannel shirts: